groupdocs-redaction/GroupDocs.Redaction-Docs/net/developer-guide/basic-usage/get-file-info.md

 url: redaction/net/get-file-info
 title: Get file info
 weight: 2
-description: By using C# the GroupDocs.Redaction provides general document information, which includes FileType, PageCount and FileSize.
+description: This article explains the ability of the GroupDocs.Redaction API to get the general document information, which includes FileType, PageCount and FileSize.
 keywords: redaction, c#, FileType, PageCount, FileSize
 productName: GroupDocs.Redaction for .NET
 hideChildren: False